Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 • Child’s Pose

-Child’s pose is a restorative yoga pose that is often used to relieve back pain.
-It stretches the muscles along the spine and also helps release tension in the shoulders and neck.
+Child’s pose is a gentle yoga pose that is often used to ease lower-back discomfort.
+It stretches the muscles along the back and can also help ease tension in the shoulders and neck.

 To do child’s pose: